 It’s as easy as 3 ingredients to make the most delicious crunchy peanut butter cookies!

-- Salted peanut butter – you can also use unsalted peanut butter, but I love the touch of salt in this recipe.
-Make sure you use fresh peanut butter with no added oil, no added sugar for best results.
+- Salted Peanut Butter – You can also use unsalted peanut butter, but I love the touch of salt in this recipe.
+Make sure you use fresh natural peanut butter with no added oil and no added sugar for best results.

 - Homemade Oat flour – I use gluten-free certified rolled oat that I pulse into flour in my blender.
 The recipe works really well with spelt flour, all-purpose flour, or gluten-free flour.

-- Maple syrup – other healthy refined sugar-free options are coconut nectar, apple syrup, brown rice syrup, or agave syrup.
+- Maple Syrup – Other healthy refined sugar-free sweetener options are coconut nectar, apple syrup, brown rice syrup, or agave syrup.